FMLA Laws in Pennsylvania

 An employment law attorney can guide you in filing a complaint with the DOL or commencing a civil action.
 Whatever the case, Weisberg Cummings is available to help you determine if you have a claim.

-Weisberg Cumming is an employment law firm in Pennsylvania with over 40 years of combined experience assisting employers to safeguard their rights.
+Weisberg Cummings is an employment law firm in Pennsylvania with over 40 years of combined experience assisting employers to safeguard their rights.
 We handle various personal injury and employment claims, including matters involving discrimination, sexual harassment, employment retaliation, and ADA and FMLA violations.